43 Father's Day Trivia Questions [With Answers]

 Answer: 1972.
 President Richard Nixon signed the proclamation on April 24, 1972, making it the third Sunday of every June.

-The catch is timing.
-Mother’s Day became federal in 1914 under Woodrow Wilson.
-Father’s Day waited 58 years longer, partly because some lawmakers thought it was redundant and partly because early backers worried it looked like a Hallmark cash grab.
+Timing throws people.
+Mother’s Day became federal in 1914 under Woodrow Wilson, and Father’s Day waited 58 years longer.
+Part of that was lawmakers who thought it was redundant.
+Part of it was early backers worried the whole thing looked like a Hallmark cash grab.

 7. Which U.S. president made Father’s Day a permanent national holiday?
 (Hard)